uhooi/swift-string-transform/README.md

 ### CocoaPods

 This library is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod 'StringTransform', '~> 0.4.0'